FRI 'not recognised' institution, DoPT tells Uttarakhand HC | Law-Order

 ''Further, the petitioner (Chaturvedi) does not possess the educational qualification of Post Graduate Degree from a recognised University or Institution'', Secretary DoPT said in the affidavit.

-When contacted, Chaturvedi said the FRI has been so described in the DoPT's affidavit in a bid ''to justify a patently malicious order passed against me.''
+When contacted, Chaturvedi's counsel said the FRI has been so described in the DoPT's affidavit in a bid ''to justify a patently malicious order passed against the officer.''
 The FRI was established in 1878 and notified by the UGC as deemed university in 1991.
 It is one of the oldest and prestigious institutions where Prime Minister Narendra Modi had performed Yoga on the International Yoga Day in June 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)